yesobo/NodeRESTwithExpress-SequelizeMySql/README.md

 TODO:
 =====

-- On daos branch, continue testing the MongoDBConnector with mocha class on dao_test.coffee
+- On daos branch, continue testing the MongoDBConnector with mocha class on dao_test.coffee.
+CANNOT STABLISH CONNECTION WITH MONGOHQ, EVEN AT mongoHQdb branch

 - Test return error codes.